aitodorov/interview/calculator/README.md

-The classes in `com.softwareag.calculator.parser.generated` are generated with the commands:
+The classes in `org.ait.calculator.parser.generated` are generated with the commands:
 ```
 java -classpath "javacc.jar" jjtree Arithmetic.jjt